C2SM/c2sm.github.io/index.md

 # Center for Climate Systems Modeling (C2SM)

-Welcome to the website of the Center for Climate Systems Modeling (C2SM).
+**Welcome to the user landing page of the Center for Climate Systems Modeling (C2SM).**

-Here, we collect helpful information for scientists and partners about our C2SM core team, tasks, support, models, tools, datasets and much more.
+Here we collect helpful information for scientists and partners about our C2SM core team, tasks, support, models, tools, datasets and much more.

+Whether you're seeking a quick overview or in-depth details on a specific topic, this website is your comprehensive resource.
+For additional information on specific projects, we have provided direct links, such as to documentation that we distribute directly with the code.

 ## Core Team

+The C2SM Core Team as is part of the Executive Office and currently consists of six scientific programmers.
+Their work is distributed among the following areas:

+- Tasks from the Working Groups
+- Maintenance of supported models and tools
+- Regular support for users
+- EXCLAIM project
+- Organization of workshops

 ### Executive Director